 Rising damp treated to stop it in its tracks once and for all

 Unwanted moisture in a building is known more simply as the dreaded ‘damp problem’ or more commonly, rising damp.

-Rising damp is water creeping up the walls from ground level and the most common way of dealing with this is to create a physical barrier at low level, otherwise known as a damp proof course, or DPC.
+Rising damp is water creeping up the walls from ground level and the most common way of dealing with this is to create a physical barrier at a low level, otherwise known as a damp proof course, or DPC.

 At Brunel Preservations, the first step is to identify the damp source and come up with an appropriate way of dealing with this.
 There are a number of options depending on the scale of the problem and type of building construction.